Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

 Kazanjian, J.: I am fine with multiple attorneys arguing as long each particular issue is handled by a single attorney.
 I am not in favor of the tag-team approach described above by Judge Salinger.

 Salinger, J.: The BLS judges strongly supporting letting associates play an active role in court.
-We recently issued a Formal Guidance, available on our website, emphasizing our strong preference that associates be given opportunities to handle parts or all of motion hearings and other court proceedings.
-Signed by all four current BLS judges, this policy statement says:
+We recently issued a Formal Guidance, available on our website, emphasizing our strong preference that associates be given opportunities to handle parts or all of motion hearings and other court proceedings, including trials.
+This policy statement says:

 We welcome and encourage active participation by less senior attorneys in all court proceedings.10 To facilitate this, we will let two or more lawyers handle different parts of a hearing, give a supervising attorney time to confer with and provide guidance to a less senior colleague during a court proceeding, and permit a more senior attorney to add something after a less senior colleague finishes arguing a motion.
 The BLS judges will accommodate other reasonable requests that would allow less experienced counsel to play an active role in a court proceeding.